deatrich/linux-home-server/nfs.md

 //  an entry in this file.
 $ sudo nano /etc/auto.home
 $ cat /etc/auto.home
-## For every new user you must add their home directory entry to this file
+## For every new user you must add their home directory entry to this file.
+## The IP address belongs to the Linux Server of course...
 /home/myname \
   -rw,hard,intr,rsize=32768,wsize=32768,retrans=2,timeo=600,tcp,nfsvers=3 \
   192.168.1.90:/home/myname